research note

 LLM responses, deterministically scored

-Across 283 system prompts and 31,638 responses from Qwen 2.5 14B playing the Prisoner’s Dilemma, I built a harness to score whether the model deliberates as a participant or retrieves the textbook answer.
-What the prompts actually controlled was not the decision but the mode of reasoning: “Consider your values” produced 0% confession across all trials, while “Make your choice now” produced 83%.
+I built a harness to run Qwen 2.5 14B through 283 system prompts × 60 trials of the Prisoner’s Dilemma.
+31,638 responses total, scored to ask whether the model deliberates as a participant or just retrieves the textbook answer.
+The prompts didn’t really control the decision; they controlled the reasoning mode.
+“Consider your values” produced 0% confession across all trials.
+“Make your choice now” produced 83%.

-This post is about the harness, not the result.
-It covers how the prompt set grew, how the inference loop was structured, how I scored 31k free-text reasoning notes deterministically, what the storage layer looks like, and two things I almost got wrong before catching them.
+This post is about the harness, not that result.
+How the prompt set grew, how the inference loop is shaped, how I scored 31k free-text reasoning notes deterministically, what the storage layer looks like, and two things I almost got wrong.

 How the design grew to 283 prompts

 The 283 prompts were not the plan.
 The plan was to find one good system prompt and then inject personalities into it for a different paper.
-I started with no system prompt at all, then with phrases like “You are human,” “This is real life,” “This is not a game.”
-While reading the model’s own one or two sentence justifications, a pattern showed up that I had not gone looking for: with some prompts the model reasoned as if the situation were happening to it, and with others it recognized a Prisoner’s Dilemma and recited the dominant strategy.
+I started with no system prompt at all, then tried phrases like “You are human,” “This is real life,” “This is not a game.”
+Reading the model’s one- or two-sentence justifications, I noticed something I wasn’t looking for.
+With some prompts the model reasoned as if the situation were happening to it.
+With others it recognized a Prisoner’s Dilemma and recited the dominant strategy.
 Both responses landed on Confess often enough that the choice column alone hid the difference.

-Once that was visible, the project pivoted.
-The question stopped being “which prompt should I use” and became “what makes the model treat this as a real situation versus a textbook problem, and how can that be measured from the text itself.”
-The 283 prompts came from systematically combining components across five strategies, identity, reality-grounding, authenticity, moral invitation, and relational framing, plus formatting controls.
+Once I could see that, the project pivoted.
+The question stopped being “which prompt should I use” and became “what makes the model treat this as a real situation versus a textbook problem, and how do you measure that from the text itself.”
+The 283 prompts came from combining components across five strategies (identity, reality-grounding, authenticity, moral invitation, relational framing), with formatting controls layered on top.
 Each component appears in many prompts and is absent from many others, which is what makes log-odds-ratio analysis at the component level identifiable.

-The 60-trial-per-prompt sample size was chosen so that each prompt-level cooperation rate has a margin of error around ±6 percentage points at 95% confidence, small enough to distinguish components whose effects are several percentage points apart, large enough to detect the extreme cases (the zero-confession prompts) without ambiguity.
+I picked 60 trials per prompt so that each prompt-level cooperation rate has a margin of error around ±6 percentage points at 95% confidence.
+That’s tight enough to distinguish components whose effects are several percentage points apart, and loose enough that the extreme cases (the zero-confession prompts) read clearly without ambiguity.

 The inference loop